 Configure the chart

-Select the chart.
-Then, on the right, use the property panel to configure the chart options.
+Add a new chart or select an existing chart.
+Then, on the right, use the Properties panel to configure the chart's Setup and Style tab properties.

-The options in a chart's setup panel determine how the data is organized and displayed.
+The options in the SETUP tab determine how the chart's data is organized and displayed.

 Data source